Grades and Policies

 The program is as follows:

-2. Any course may be taken using the pass-fail option.
+2. Most courses may be taken using the pass-fail option.
 However, if a specific grade is required in a course as a prerequisite for another course, a “Pass” grade will not meet that requirement.
 Additionally, a minimum grade in a specific course may be required to successfully complete a major or program.
+In both of these instances, the request to take the course pass-fail will not be approved.
 Students are strongly encouraged to speak to their Academic Advisor and Success Coach before requesting to take a class using the pass-fail grading option.

-3. The student must file a request for “Pass-Fail” grading by last day of classes during a semester.
+4. Students must file a request for “Pass-Fail” grading by the last day of classes during a semester.
 The electronic application form is available under the Forms heading on the myCanisius portal.
 If the associate dean of their school or college determines that the course meets the requirements to be taken pass-fail, grades will still be assigned for all work done during the course and on the final examination.
 A final grade will be entered for the student by the instructor.
-If this grade is “D” or above, the registrar will record a pass (P grade) for the course on the student’s transcript; otherwise, the registrar will record a failure (U grade).
+If this grade is “D” or above, the registrar will record a pass (P) grade for the course on the student’s transcript.

-4. Having received permission to take a course on the “Pass-Fail” option, a student may request, by the last day of classes and prior to exam week, that they be withdrawn from the pass-fail option and be assigned a conventional letter grade instead.
-This request is made at the Student Records and Financial Services Center.
+6. After receiving permission to take a course on the “Pass-Fail” option, a student may then request, by the last day of classes and prior to exam week, that they be withdrawn from the pass-fail option and be assigned a conventional letter grade instead.
+This request is submitted to the Student Records and Financial Services Center at studentservices@canisius.edu.
 A student who withdraws from the “Pass-Fail” option receives the letter grade assigned by the instructor.

 Grade Review and Appeal Procedure